 Henning Brauer (henning@) just sent in his report from the b2k13 hackathon, but there\'s also a short interview with Henning over on ioexception.de which you might enjoy.
 Berlin was a really convenient hackathon location for me, since getting there from Hamburg feels like a little longer S-Bahn ride.
 The fast ICE train makes [...]

-The fifth ALPHA build for the FreeBSD-10.0 release cycle is now available.
+The third BETA build for the FreeBSD-10.0 release cycle is now available.
 ISO images for the amd64, i386, ia64, powerpc, powerpc64 and sparc64 architectures are available on most of our FreeBSD mirror sites.

 Maxim Bourmistrov (maxim<at>unixconn<dot>com) wrote in to tell us about his Open Shortest Path First (OSPF) over IP Security Protocol (IPsec).
 While looking for a solution for OSPF over IPsec, I found a lot of articles about how to do this over gre(4).
 The other possibility is to use gif(4) instead.
 I\'ve tested [...]

 DragonFly developer Francois Tigeot was interviewed on linuxfr.org.
 As you can probably guess from the names, it’s a French site, but don’t let that stop you if you’re an Anglophone.